 Website disclaimer, copyright and privacy

 Citizens Advice Plymouth complies with the General Data Protection Regulation and Data Protection Act 2018 (the “Act“).
-For the purposes of the Act Citizens Advice Plymouth is the Data Controller.
+For the purposes of the Act Citizens Advice Plymouth is the Data Controller for the personal data you provided to us.

 The Citizens Advice service is committed to safeguarding your privacy, while providing a high quality of service.
 The Citizens Advice service will treat your personal information as confidential and your details will not be given or sold to anyone.
 We will use the information collected online to help us understand more about how our site is used by visitors, and to develop and enhance our services to you.